facebookresearch/ParlAI/parlai/crowdsourcing/tasks/dialcrowd/README.md

 #### Backend (ParlAI Scripts)

 - `dialcrowd_blueprint.py`: Loading data/configuration files.
-The data is loaded to `self.raw_data` in the `TurnAnnotationsStaticBlueprintArgs`.
-The configuration file is loaded in the function `TurnAnnotationsStaticBlueprintArgs.get_frontend_args`.
-The return value of `TurnAnnotationsStaticBlueprintArgs` will be the data passed to the `taskConfig` attribute of `WorkerCategory`.
+The data is loaded to `self.raw_data` in the `DialCrowdStaticBlueprintArgs`.
+The configuration file is loaded in the function `DialCrowdStaticBlueprintArgs.get_frontend_args`.
+The return value of `DialCrowdStaticBlueprintArgs` will be the data passed to the `taskConfig` attribute of `WorkerCategory`.

 #### Configurations